Custom Search

 December 9, 2004

-At a recent dinner party with some liberal friends the discussion turned, as it always does, to the state of our world.
+at a recent dinner party with some liberal friends the discussion turned, as it always does, to the state of our world.
 Specifically, we began talking about climate change and the coming catastrophic result of mankind’s willful defiling of our ecosystem.
-One of my friends, a columnist for the Toronto Star, told me that he knew without a doubt that our climate change was a direct result of all the SUVs being driven around by soccer moms in North America.
+One of my friends, a columnist for the Toronto Star, told me that he knew without a doubt that our climate change was a direct result of all the SUVs being driven around by soccer moms in North america.
 If only we added less greenhouse gasses to the atmosphere, the ecosphere would heal and cleanse itself, restoring nature to its original pristine state of pre-industrialization.

 The discussion became quite heated, particularly when I expressed my opinion that climate change is a natural part of the earth’s cyclical progression through the universe.
 I pointed out that throughout history there have been numerous documented instances of climate change, specifically global warming, as long as 900 years ago, some 800 years before the advent of the automobile and 700 years before industrialization.
 I also pointed out that there was absolutely no scientific proof that our climate changing had anything to do with mankind.